Additional resources for childhood leukemia

 Because...
 Someone I Love Has Cancer (kids’ activity book)

-Let My Colors Out (picture book for young children)
+Let My Colors Out (picture book for children ages 5 to 10)

-What's Up with Richard?
-Medikidz Explain Leukemia (graphic novel for teens)
+What’s Up with Richard?
+Medikidz Explain Leukemia (graphic novel for pre-teens and teens)

 American Childhood Cancer Organization (formerly Candlelighters)

 Offers information for children and teens with cancer, their siblings, and adults dealing with children with cancer.
 Also offers books and a special kit for children newly diagnosed with cancer, as well as some local support groups.

 Though offered by the Childhood Brain Tumor Foundation, services are provided for children with ANY type cancer.
 Provides information and research options to families so that they may better exercise their rights in making decisions in the areas of medical treatment, schooling, rehabilitation, employment, and insurance reimbursement/coverage.

 Provides key information from the world’s largest organization devoted to childhood cancer research to help support children and their families from the time of diagnosis, through treatment, and beyond.
 Also has a searchable database to find the COG center closest to you.

 Provides up-to-date information about childhood cancer from pediatric cancer experts.
 Has sections on the website for patients, families, and friends to help guide them on how to support the child with cancer.

 Toll-free number: 1-800-955-4572